intelowlproject/IntelOwl/docs/source/Usage.md

 * `disabled`: (similar to analyzers) use this to enable/disable certain connectors, the enabled connectors are called after successful analysis.
 * `soft_time_limit`: (similar to analyzers) this is the maximum time (in seconds) of execution for an connector.
 Once reached, the task will be killed (or managed in the **code** by a custom Exception).
 Default 300s
 * `queue`: (similar to analyzers) this takes effects only when [multi-queue](https://intelowl.readthedocs.io/en/develop/Advanced-Usage.html#multi-queue) is enabled.
 Choose which celery worker would execute the task: `local` (ideal for tasks that leverage local applications), `long` (ideal for long tasks) or `default` (ideal for simple webAPI-based connectors).
+* `maximum_tlp` (default `WHITE`, choices `WHITE`, `GREEN`, `AMBER`, `RED`): specify with the maximum TLP of the analysis upto which the connector is allowed to run. (e.g. if `maximum_tlp` is `GREEN`, it would run for analysis with TLPs `WHITE` and `GREEN`).
+To learn more about TLPs see [TLP Support](./Usage.md#tlp-support).

 Also, you can change the name of every available connector as you wish.

 Changing other keys will break the connector.
 In that case, you should think about create a new python module or to modify an existing one.

 To contribute to the project, see [Contribute](./Contribute.md)

+## TLP Support
+IntelOwl supports the `Traffic Light Protocol` (`TLP`) to facilitate sharing of job analysis results.

+Following are the indicators available when requesting an analysis (in the order of increasing sharing restrictions):
+1. `WHITE`: no restriction
+2. `GREEN`: disable analyzers that could impact privacy
+3. `AMBER`: disable analyzers that could impact privacy and limit view permissions to my group
+4. `RED`: disable analyzers that could impact privacy, limit view permissions to my group and do not use any external service

+These indicators when used with `maximum_tlp` (option available in connectors), give you the control of what information is shared to the external platforms.